dirkdeyne/spring-boot3-session-redis/README.md

 #### Run Redis service in “detached” mode

-`docker run --name <some-redis> -d redis:alpine3.17` it's recommended naming your container
+`docker run --name redis-server -d redis:alpine3.17` it's recommended naming your container (here that is 'redis-server')

 #### Run the example
 - Start the application and goto the [hello-page](http://localhost:8080/hello)